"Bound luminosity" state in the extended Dicke model: Dynamics of the extended Dicke model

 \subsubsection{Stability of fixed points}

 The Hamiltonian, as a function of canonical variables, has extrema at the fixed points of the corresponding system of equations of motion.
 The stability of the fixed point is then determined by the type of the extremum i.e. by it being a maximum or a minimum.
-Thus, first we should express the spin variables in the Hamiltonian (\ref{eq:HD}) through canonical variables.
-We choose them as $S_z$ and $\varphi$, where $\varphi$ is the angle of rotation around $z$--axis and $\{\varphi, S_z\} = 1$.
-Then the Hamiltonian is
+Thus, first we should express the spin variables in the Hamiltonian (\ref{eq:HD}) in terms of canonical variables.
+We choose those as $S_z$ and $\varphi$, where $\varphi$ is the angle of rotation around $z$--axis and $\{\varphi, S_z\} = 1$.
+Then the Hamiltonian is: